 - Must have valid driver’s license & current automobile insurance coverage & the ability to travel within the community throughout the workday with full time access to an automobile

 - Ability to work a flexible schedule that may include evening when needed for client meetings & speaking engagements

 Pearl S. Buck International is committed to supporting the development of students pursuing higher education degrees.
 Currently, only non-paid internships are available.
 Please contact Jill Reeder at firstname.lastname@example.org for more information.

-Volunteer Tour Guide Opportunities
+Volunteer Taking Action Tour Facilitator Opportunities

-- Participate in ongoing continuing education and training programs
+- Participate in on-going continuing education/training programs

 - Participate in re-certification at required times

 - Possess interpersonal skills with an emphasis on communication and public speaking

 - Be proficient in using questioning techniques to facilitate discussion

 - Desirable attributes include being friendly, detail oriented, organized, self-motivated, innovative, articulate, reliable, and a team-player